albertodall/nhibernate-lob/README.markdown

 Future plans for additional storage providers include:

-  - Chunked Sql Table (i.e. using a seperate database table to store file chunks of a fixed say, say 64KB).
+  - Chunked Sql Table (i.e. using a seperate database table to store file chunks of a fixed length, say 64KB, great for databases like MySql that have limited options with regards to streaming large Blobs).
   - File System provider that uses naming inferred from the associated object (i.e. associated entities identifier + some fixed key + property containing file name) - which allows for ease of recovery of lost files in the case of system failure.
   - Support for native streaming blob support in various databases, including support for Sql Server File Streams.
-  - S3 Storage
+  - Amazon S3 Storage

 The project is currently built against NHibernate 2.1.0.4000, targeting the .Net Framework 3.5 and uses Visual Studio 2010 project/solution files.